dbos-inc/dbos-docs/docs/python/reference/task_queues.md

 ```

 Enqueue a task for processing and return a [handle](./workflow_handles.md) to it.
-The `enqueue` method resolves after the task is is durably enqueued; at this point the task is guaranteed to later execute even if the app is interrupted.
+The `enqueue` method durably enqueues your task; after it returns your task is guaranteed to later execute even if your app is interrupted.

 **Example syntax:**